p-mongodb/ruby-specifications/README.md

 Here are some of the changes I plan on implementing to the driver in order to support a query caching feature:

+Implement Cached Cursor in Ruby Driver

-* Add a QueryCache module to the driver which supports Cursor objects that have caching capabilities
+* Add a QueryCache module to the driver which caches Cursor objects
-* Enable toggling for QueryCache so that caching is only done if the ruby query cache is turned on.
-If the option is not enabled, the Cursor should work normally in the same way it did before.
+* Enable toggling for QueryCache so that caching is only done if the driver query cache is turned on.
+If the option is not enabled, the Cursor should work in the same way it did before.
-* Support storing query caches on locally executed threads as done in Mongoid
+* Support storing query caches on locally executed threads in the driver as done in Mongoid
-* Include query cache behavior for Collection class by making any write operations aliases to the query cache clear method
+* Add logic to clear the query cache (thus invalidating the cache) for each write operation in the Collection and View classes
-* Include query cache behavior for View classes by making any write operations aliases to the query cache clear method and adding functionality to retrieve cached Cursors from a cache_table with the appropriate keys
+* Add functionality to retrieve cached Cursors from a cache_table with the appropriate query keys
 * Make changes to the each function in the Iterable module to handle if the cursor has be cached or not
-* Modifying the way that the cache_key is maintained by adding logic so that queries with different limits can use the same cachedCursor if possible (ex.
-A query to retrieve the first 100 documents can encompass a query to retrieve the first 10)
+* Modify the way that the cache_key is maintained by adding logic so that queries with different limits can use the same cachedCursor if possible (ex.
+A query to retrieve the first 100 documents can encompass a query to retrieve the first 10). * In Mongoid, the limit is specified as part of the Query Cache key and does not support similar queries using the same cursor.
 * Using modern retry read methods currently supported by the Driver so when Mongoid gets updated to reflect the new Query Cache, the legacy read retries can be removed.
 * Add methods to the Cursor class to get and iterate over the cached queries, clear the query cache in the case where write operations are performed, and check whether the Query Cache has been enabled
 * Store the output of the get_more function, which returns the batch of documents from a cursor

+Implement user-facing caching API in Ruby Driver

 * Implement the user-facing caching API in driver for enabling, clearing and retrieving QueryCaches for methods found in Mongoid

-## Assumptions and risks
+Replace Mongoid Query Cache with Driver Query Cache

+* Update Mongoid to use the new Ruby Query Cache implementation.

+## Testing Plan

 The biggest risk of this project is that any work done to the Ruby Driver will break the existing Query Cache implementation in Mongoid.

-## Testing Plan

-Here are several areas that would require testing in order to ensure that no Mongoid Query Cache features are affected by the modifications to the Driver.
+In order to ensure that no Mongoid Query Cache features are affected by the modifications to the Driver, here are several areas that would require testing:

 * The ruby driver cursor only does caching if the ruby query cache is turned on.
 If not, the cursor behaves the same as it’s always behaved.
 * A Cursor loads documents from memory if the same or similar query has been executed before